What is a Credit Analyst Role?

-A credit analyst researches the creditworthiness of an organisation/individual and gives an invaluable insight to the stakeholders who are planning an investment.
-These researches are driven by an array of socio-economic and financial parameters, requiring the Credit Analyst to have sound knowledge on the matter.
+A credit analyst researches the creditworthiness of an organization and gives an invaluable insight to the stakeholders who are planning an investment.
+These researches are driven by an array of socio-economic and financial parameters, requiring the Credit Analyst to have sound knowledge of the matter.

 Below are the skills which are crucial not only for making it as a Credit Analyst but also, to make it big as one.

-Given the quantitative nature of the field, it goes without saying that Credit Analysts are expected to be proficient at accounting.
-Also, given the fact that most Credit Analyst major in finance, statistics, and related fields doesn’t make it any easier to survive without this skill.
+Given the quantitative nature of the field, Credit Analysts are expected to be proficient at accounting.
+Also, the fact that most Credit Analysts major in finance, statistics, and related fields doesn't make it any easier to survive without this skill.

 Many non-finance significant analysts (mostly STEM majors) are often provided with on-the-job training on basic accounting techniques like ratio analysis, financial statement analysis and statistics.

 A missing data point or an inconsistency in the data set can lead to devastating impacts on the analysis.
 Even worse, can mislead the entire project.
-Hence, paying considerable attention to minute details is a necessary skill in a Credit Analyst’s skillset.
+Hence, paying considerable attention to minute details is a necessary skill for a Credit Analyst.

-Being well versed with software/technology used in finance
+Being well versed with software/technology used in the finance

 Microsoft Excel is the bread and butter of any finance professional.
 So, try learning not only the basic stuff like sorting, plotting financial models etc. but also, advanced concepts like pivot tables and VBA which will ease your analysis to a large extent.
 Excellent knowledge of Microsoft PowerPoint along with some other financial tools will also give you an edge.
 Again, many firms require their employees to undergo a full training program for this.